-This article summarises the role of a company secretary.
-It is difficult to generalise in this area as the role of a company secretary depends largely on the size and type of the business – a small business may only need a company secretary to satisfy legal and administrative requirements, where as in a larger organisation, a company secretary will have a larger role, particularly with respect to legal compliance.
+The role of a company secretary (co-sec) depends largely on the size and type of the business.
+A small one may only need a co-sec to satisfy administrative requirements, where as in a larger organisation, the co-sec is likely to have a larger role, particularly with respect to legal compliance.

 Does every company need a secretary?